Skewb Diamond

 The Skewb Diamond is an octahedron-shaped combination puzzle similar to the Rubik's Cube.
 It has 14 movable pieces which can be rearranged in a total of 138,240 possible combinations.
 This puzzle is the dual polyhedron of the Skewb.
-It was invented by Uwe Meffert, a German puzzle inventor and designer.
+It was invented by Uwe Mèffert, a German puzzle inventor and designer.

 Description

 The Skewb Diamond has 6 octahedral corner pieces and 8 triangular face centers.
 All pieces can move relative to each other.
 It is a deep-cut puzzle; its planes of rotation bisect it.

 It is very closely related to the Skewb, and shares the same piece count and mechanism.
 However, the triangular "corners" present on the Skewb have no visible orientation on the Skewb Diamond, and the square "centers" gain a visible orientation on the Skewb Diamond.
 In other words, the corners on the Skewb are equivalent to the centers on the Skewb diamond.
 Combining pieces from the two can either give you an unscrambleable cuboctahedron or a compound of cube and octahedron with visible orientation on all pieces.
+The Skewb Ultimate is mathematically equivalent to the latter case, but is shaped as a dodecahedron with two cuts per face.